 The Maria or Madia

 The word Madia has been originated from the word Mad of Gondi dialect that means the hill.
 Hence, Madia means the people who stay in hills.
 Marias are divided into two categories- Abujj Madias and Dandami Madias.

 People belonging to this tribe can be seen in Konta and Bhopalpattanam regions of Bastar.
-Their dialect is Dorli and that is highly influenced by Thelugu language.
-Dorla people keep much affinity with cows and they regard the deity Bheema Dev.
+Their dialect is Dorli which is highly influenced by Thelugu language.
+Dorla people keep much affinity with cows, and they regard the deity Bheema Dev.

 People of Dhurva tribe can be found mainly in Darbha and Chintgarh regions of Bastar.
 Known for their bravery, they are very courageous.
 These people used to get special appointment to look after the Kings' Palace.

 We strive to make the world accessible for each and every one!

 Hassle free journeys with the expertise of our in-house Tour Managers.

 Comfortable stay & transport, delicious meals and abundant sightseeing on every tour.

 We are happy to help you!
 Call us at +91 987 357 9011 or write to us at email@example.com

 Book Now - Pay Later (No booking fee required)